Optimizing Information - Overview

 Encourage Employee Support of Information Usability

 Employee knowledge and use of new processes and technologies that optimize the value of information are the most important factors in fully realizing the benefits of information assets.
 It is important that departmental, or functional subject matter experts (SMEs) be asked to contribute to information optimization and usability requirements.
 All employees must understand that faster access to better information can benefit themselves as well as the organization as a whole.
-A systematic change management program, based on a standard such as the Prosci® ADKAR® Model, will help the execution of a business process transformation.
-(Prosci and ADKAR are registered trademarks of Prosci, Inc.) A formalized training and education program will familiarize your employees with the new procedures and technologies—as well as security measures.
+A systematic change management program, will help the execution of a business process transformation.
+A formalized training and education program will familiarize your employees with the new procedures and technologies—as well as security measures.
 And a regular communication plan highlighting milestones and successes will foster collaboration and encourage adoption.

 Take a Phased Approach to Optimizing Use of Business Information